Modelling and Forecasting Macroeconomic Risk with Time Varying Skewness Stochastic Volatility Models: Introduction

-To demonstrate the effectiveness of the proposed framework, I use the time-varying skewness stochastic volatility models to assess and predict downside risk to GDP growth.
+The paper begins by extending the well-known univariate stochastic volatility model introduced by \citet{jpr1993} to explicitly account for time-varying conditional skewness in the predictive distribution of a single target variable.
+Then, building upon the univariate approach, the paper introduces a Bayesian Vector Autoregressive (VAR) model with stochastic volatility and time-varying skewness.
+By allowing to track changes in the shape of the predictive distribution of multiple time series, this model is suitable for quantification and forecasting of tail risk to multiple target variables.
+Importantly, the model retains all the advantages and familiar toolkit for policy analysis and scenario analysis associated to the VAR framework.
+The model is estimated through an efficient \textit{Gibbs sampler} that exploits a convenient mixture stochastic representation of the \textit{Skew-Normal} and \textit{Skew-t} shocks.
+To test the effectiveness of the proposed framework, I use the time-varying skewness stochastic volatility models to monitor downside risk to GDP growth in the US economy.
 The findings of this analysis align with the main conclusions of \citet{ABG}, revealing a nonlinear and asymmetric impact of financial conditions on the future distribution of GDP growth.
-Additionally, the models provide slightly more accurate out-of-sample forecasts of downside risk compared to quantile regression.
-Furthermore, by estimating a medium-scale VAR model, I show that shocks to financial and macroeconomic time series exhibit significant time-varying volatility and time-varying skewness, suggesting that taking into consideration both of these features might be of particularly relevance for accurately assessing upside and downside risk to macroeconomic indicators.
+Additionally, the models provide slightly more accurate out-of-sample forecasts of downside risk compared to quantile regression, which is often considered as the benchmark model in this literature.
+Furthermore, estimating a medium-scale VAR model of monetary policy, I show that shocks to financial and macroeconomic time series exhibit both time-varying volatility and time-varying skewness, suggesting that taking into consideration both of these features might be of particularly relevance for accurately assessing upside and downside risk to macroeconomic indicators.